 Mold spores can be easily disturbed and spread throughout the home.
 That’s why there is no safe way for a homeowner to remove mold without proper attire and training.
 The best way to remove mold is to identify its presence in your home and call a mold remediation professional to remove it.

 Flooding is the leading cause of property damage in America, but unfortunately, many homeowners don’t have flood insurance.
 Water damage, contamination, and the introduction of sewage to your property make floods so damaging to homes.
 Throw away any item that encounters sewage.
 Otherwise, you could risk exposure to the parasitic, bacterial, and viral diseases that are associated with sewage.

 Keep pets and kids away from the contaminated areas or the entire property until the remediation process is complete.
 It is important to keep damp areas dry for 48 hours after the initial water damage to prevent mold growth.
 Do not attempt to use your own products or sprays to clean the contaminated areas.
 Doing so will likely harm the property rather than help.

 Your best course of action is to call a professional to remove flood and sewage, but there are certain things you can do to alleviate the damage before the remediation process begins:

 - Turn on your air conditioning for maximum drying

 - Remove valuable objects and personal belongings to a safe place.

 When your property sustains damage from a natural disaster, there are several things you can do to prepare for emergency restoration.
 First, if you feel overwhelmed, call a disaster restoration professional, even if you just want advice about properly restoring your personal belongings.
-Such companies will provide emergency disaster restoration services to buildings affected by water damage, fire damage, mold growth, and sewage.
+Such companies will provide emergency water repair and disaster restoration services to buildings affected by water damage, fire damage, mold growth, and sewage.